Soft Versus Tight Leads

 Prospects are more qualified than suspects because they have downloaded one of your white papers, responded to your blog or in some way demonstrated an interest in the information you provided.
 But they may not have the buying authority, an adequate budget, or even an interest in your product.
 They've shown an interest in the subject matter, but not necessarily in what you have to sell.

 For example, let us assume a company executive answered your survey questions over the Internet or by phone divulging their phone number, email address and when he intends to make a purchase.
 Let's further assume that he says he has buying authority for your product.
-If such an individual agrees to a phone appointment, then one might conclude that this is a quality lead.
+If such an individual agrees to a phone appointment, then one might conclude that this is a “tight” or high quality lead.

-But if he agrees to spend an hour with you in a face-to-face presentation, then I would place him at the top of the list in terms of lead quality.
+If this same excutive agrees to spend an hour with you in a face-to-face presentation, then I would place him at the top of the list in terms of lead quality.

 There is at least one additional step beyond that by taking customers and cultivating them to become long term customers and advocates.